scalabridge/website/code-of-conduct.md

 Don’t involve anyone else until an Organizer has determined a response plan.
 We want to be respectful of the confidentiality of the reporter.
 If you feel like you need to talk to someone, you may call the number below, so you can discuss this with a volunteer who is experienced in handling harassment situations.

-### For ScalaBridge Organizers

-If there is any general threat to attendees or the safety of anyone, including you or another volunteer is in doubt, summon security or police.

 Offer the victim a private place to sit

 - Ask “Is there a friend or trusted person who you would like to be with you?” (if so, arrange for someone to fetch this person)